dillonalaird/dillonalaird.github.io/posts/quantized-models.md

 To recap we've covered two basic types of quantization, **absmax** and **zeropoint** quantization.
 We've also shown how to quantize a vision transformer model, SAM, using the bitsandbytes library giving us up to an 86% reduction in model size!
+All the quantization example code as well as code for quantizing and running the SAM backbone are available [here](https://github.com/dillonalaird/quantized-sam)